There are four simple requirements for your GovHack project:

 - That you cite all the datasets that you use within your project.

 It’s useful to bear in mind that the competition judges will be focused on the tangible outcomes of your project, so making your team page a snazzy and useful resource with information about your project, screenshots, your 3 minute video, and anything else that shows off how awesome your project is REALLY important 🙂

 Register your project and team

 Firstly, get one of your team to sign up and register your team on the Hackerspace.
-You need to have registered your team and created your project by 5pm Saturday (local time), but you’re free to continue editing and improving it until the competition closes.
+You should register your team and created your project by 5pm Saturday (local time), but you’re free to continue editing and improving it until the competition closes.